 Why Are there so many Misconceptions?

-While buccal fat removal is a technically simple surgery, the evaluation and counseling is what sets apart the skilled BFR surgeon.
-The average surgeon performs just 1-5 per a YEAR and does not deeply study in the concepts of buccal fat and beauty nor actively engage in researching about them.
+While buccal fat removal is a technically simple surgery, evaluation and counseling are what sets apart the skilled BFR surgeon.
+The average surgeon performs just 1-5 per a YEAR and does not deeply study the concepts of buccal fat and beauty nor actively engage in researching about them.

 Will Buccal Fat Removal Make my Skin Sag?

 There is no anatomical connection between the buccal fat and the skin.
 As we age, skin descends as our collagen transforms and as gravity weathers its effects.
 The primary support of the midface is via a system of retaining ligaments that attach to the skin.
-The zygomaticocutaneous ligament, one that is often recreated during a facelift, is the primary midface support structure.
-Strong bony foundation (long, wide and high cheekbones) can also contribute.
+The zygomatic cutaneous ligament, one that is often recreated during a facelift, is the primary midface support structure.
+A strong bony foundation (long, wide, and high cheekbones) can also contribute.
 In no way, shape or form does the buccal fat provide support to the midface and theoretically, if anything, it can act as a weight pulling DOWN the midface.
 MYTH BUSTED

 Will I age FASTER?

 An aged appearance of the midface occurs when the cheek mound falls.
-This create a flattened cheek and jowls.
-There is a belief that, after buccal fat removal will eventually create a gaunt appearance.
+This creates a flattened cheek and jowls.
+There is a belief that buccal fat removal will eventually create a gaunt appearance.
 While there is a certain level of truth here, it is not true for everyone.

 Will buccal fat removal make me look ‘gaunt’ when I am older?

 You will look skinnier.
-The gaunt appearance comes from a combination of sagging, volume loss and an over prominence of the cheek bones.
+The gaunt appearance comes from a combination of sagging, volume loss, and an over the prominence of the cheekbones.
 The buccal fat removal does not make up the entirety of the volume of our face.
-You likely have seen many older people with gaunt faces and they did not have buccal fat removal.
-It is a combination of the thinning of skin and the natural loss of the buccal fat pad that can give a gaunt appearance.
+You likely have seen many older people with gaunt faces, and they did not have buccal fat removal.
+It is a combination of the thinning of the skin and the natural loss of the buccal fat pad that can give a gaunt appearance.